Hochschule Karlsruhe Hochschule Karlsruhe - University of Applied Sciences

 There is no legal claim to a STIBET scholarship.

-The application deadline for the graduation scholarship is at the end of each month and depends on the availability of funds.
-Please send the application documents in one PDF document by e-mail to lea.scholzspam prevention@h-ka.de
+The application deadline for the graduation scholarship is at the end of January, March, May, July, September and October and depends on the availability of funds.
+Please send the application documents as one PDF document by e-mail to anna.tillhonspam prevention@h-ka.de

 • Application Form